 4. Viking Ship Timeshares

 A Viking ship is a timeshare industry term for shell companies formed solely to transfer ownership.
 These “relief companies” usually start by putting ads on the radio claiming to make offers for a timeshare.
 They use scare tactics and false statistics to show owners their timeshares are a burden.
-Then, they’ll swoop in and save the day, telling you they are there to help, and all you have to do is sign your timeshare over (or pay a fee for their “services”).
+Then, they’ll swoop in and save the day, telling you they are there to help, and all you have to do is sign your timeshare over and pay them a fee.
 Most timeshare scams take your money and never transfer the timeshare out of your name, resulting in collections and additional expenses to clean up those maintenance dues you stopped paying.

 Let’s say they transfer the deed to their company name.
 When the maintenance fees come due, they have no intention of doing anything about them.
 The companies are usually LLCs, so no natural person can be sued.
 They are long gone, even if you can track down a responsible party to prosecute.
 This fraud is responsible for over $8 million in unpaid maintenance fees in the industry, spilling over onto other owners and raising expenses for everyone.
 Thus, Viking ships are critical timeshare scams to avoid.

 If you are trying to sell your timeshare or get out of paying annual maintenance fees, the best thing to do to avoid timeshare scams is to contact your resort or developer.
+Many resort brands, like Wyndham, have programs like Wyndham Cares that are designed to assist timeshare owners.
 Most of today’s best vacation clubs and resorts are Members of ARDA, the American Resort Development Association.
 The American Resort Development Association has a tool to help you identify the company you need to contact.
 Along with other resources, Members must follow a strict Code of Ethics, which protects timeshare owners.
 Many are also a part of the Coalition for Responsible Exit, which advocates protecting owners from unscrupulous companies.
 To learn more, head to ResponsibleExit.com.

 What to Do if You’ve Been Scammed

-Upon reading about the timeshare scams and realizing you might have used a fake timeshare company, we have resources to help you get back on the legal track.
-So, if you think you’ve been scammed, you can file a complaint with the Federal Trade Commission (FTC) and your local and state consumer protection agencies, such as the Better Business Bureau.
+If you think you’ve been the victim of a timeshare scam, you can file a complaint with the Federal Trade Commission (FTC) and your local and state consumer protection agencies, such as the Better Business Bureau.
 The Better Business Bureau might be able to provide recovery assistance and help victims with fraud-related issues.